leonjwu/Computing/Fluid-Oscillators/README.md

-# Simulating Fluid Flow PDEs with Finite Differences and Simulating Weakly-Coupled Osicalltors on a network
+# Simulating Fluid Flow PDEs with Finite Differences and Simulating Weakly-Coupled Oscillators on a network

 ---
 ## Overview